-It began when the academic met his close friend in a pub shortly after graduating from the University of Sheffield.
-Just as the duo pair was enjoying each other’s company, catching up and swapping stories, when his friend revealed he had faced discrimination because of his race.
-It was the moment which changed the course of Kandola’s life, spurring him on to study the racial bias and prejudice that exists in society.
+It began when the academic was sat in a pub at Christmas time with a close friend, shortly after graduating from the University of Sheffield.
+The pair was enjoying each other’s company, catching up and swapping stories, when his friend revealed he had faced discrimination because of his race.
+It was the moment which would change the course of Kandola’s life, spurring him on to study the racial bias and prejudice that exists in society.

 Today, he is recognised as a prominent business psychologist, whose research on prejudice, unconscious bias, privilege and power has brought change at individual, organisational and societal levels.

-Known for his consultancy firm Pearn Kandola, which offers advice to companies on issues such as race inequality, he has worked with a number of prominent clients, including the BBC, British Airways, Lloyds Banking Group, M&S and Royal Mail.
+Known for his consultancy firm Pearn Kandola, which offers advice to companies on issues such as race inequality, he has worked with a number of prominent clients.
+These include the BBC, British Airways, Lloyds Banking Group, M&S and Royal Mail.

 Pearn Kandola, which he jointly founded in 1984, could arguably be referred to as a business idea ahead of its time.
 Although issues relating to diversity and inclusion are broached commonly in workplaces today, such topics were a rarity in boardrooms back then.